-Private/ Plus Loans Southwestern College does not participate in the Alternative Private or PLUS Loan programs.
+Private/ Plus Loans Southwestern College does not participate in any alternative/private or PLUS Loan programs.

-B. Federal Loan Limits
+Federal Loan Limits

 Annual maximum loan limits are dependent upon financial aid eligibility, dependency status and grade level (including transfer units).
 A student's status as a dependent or independent is determined by information provided by the student to the US Department of Education on the FAFSA.
-Students who have "no need" (no financial aid need) and who do not qualify for the Subsidized Loan may be eligible for the Unsubsidized Loan.
+Students who have "no need" (no financial aid need) and who do not qualify for the subsidized Loan may be eligible for the unsubsidized Loan.
+See Annual and Aggregate Loan Limits below.
+Dependent students whose FAFSA is rejected because they did not include parent information may be allowed to borrow up to \$2,000 for the academic year from unsubsidized loan only.
+This is assuming the student is actually eligible to borrow unsubsidized loan (see Direct unsubsidized Loans above).